am15h/tflite_flutter_plugin/README.md

 </a>
 </p>

+## Announcement

+Update: 2 April, 2023

+The TensorFlow team has taken official ownership of this plugin and will begin migrating to the TensorFlow org with a team managed repo.
+You can follow the package on pub.dev for updates as we make progress.
+Our goal is to have this moved over by mid-May, then we'll start work on updates and accepting community contributions.

+Feel free to reach out to me with questions until then.

+Thanks!

+- ptruiz@google.com

 ## Overview

 TensorFlow Lite Flutter plugin provides a flexible and fast solution for accessing TensorFlow Lite interpreter and performing inference.
 The API is similar to the TFLite Java and Swift APIs.
 It directly binds to TFLite C API making it efficient (low-latency).
 Offers acceleration support using NNAPI, GPU delegates on Android, Metal and CoreML delegates on iOS, and XNNPack delegate on Desktop platforms.